whaakman/azure-docs.nl-nl/articles/stream-analytics/stream-analytics-high-frequency-trading.md

         WHERE type = 'voi'
     ),

 Nu kunnen we voorspellingen maken en signalen voor kopen/verkopen genereren op basis van het model, met een drempelwaarde van 0,02.
-Een handelswaarde 10 is kopen; een handelswaarde van -10 is verkopen.
+Een handelswaarde van 10 is kopen.
+Een handelswaarde van -10 is verkopen.

     prediction AS (
         /* make prediction if there is a model */